gifale95/RNC/README.md

 * **Multivariate RNC** controls _multivariate_ fMRI responses (i.e., population response of all voxels within a ROI), thus exploring representational relationships for visual information encoded in the multi-voxel response patterns.

-For any question regarding this code, the project data, or RNC in general, you can get in touch with Ale (alessandro.gifford@gmail.com).

 ## 🚀 RNC tutorials